 In the 70s Cassandra had paved roads.
 Now you could easily reach even the most remote corners of the peninsula, and tourism began to develop.
 Every year there are more and more holidaymakers on Kassandra.
 And yet the peninsula retains its natural beauty and identity.

-The Kassandra resorts are also accessible from Thessaloniki via the municipal transport.
+The Kassandra resorts are accessible from Thessaloniki via the municipal transport.
 However, this means of transport will require that you change the bus.
 After you leave the terminal of Thessaloniki Airport “Makedonia,” you will need to catch the bus №79.
 It runs from early morning till late evening.
 It will deliver you to the IKEA stop, where you have to change for the bus №36.
 This bus runs to the KTEL Halkidikis bus station.
 The buses of this station deliver travelers to the resorts set within the Kassandra Peninsula.

 A rented vehicle is the most convenient option for trips within Kassandra.
 You can find the car hire offices at Thessaloniki Airport and in the rest of the cities of the peninsula.
 You should better reserve a vehicle in advance to make sure that the required car will be available upon arrival.
 It is especially important to book a car on a high tourist season since the large flow of tourists might leave you without any transport at all.
 When you book a private vehicle, you are free to move not only within Kassandra – you can take a drive to the nearby peninsula of Sithonia or go to explore mainland Greece.